openresty/lua-nginx-module/README.markdown

 **phase:** *right-before-SSL-handshake*

-This directive runs user Lua code when NGINX is about to start the SSL handshake for the downstream SSL (https) connections.
+This directive runs user Lua code when Nginx is about to start the SSL handshake for the downstream SSL (https) connections.

 It is particularly useful for setting the SSL certificate chain and the corresponding private key on a per-request